Sign up to our Let's Get Real: Social Impact + AI cohort

 The key thing needed is a willingness to question the way you work, a desire to transform the positive impact of your digital activities and approach and the remit to make change happen.

-This will be an eight-month programme which runs from w/c 21 April 2025 to December 2025.
-The fee of £3,000 covers two people from each organisation to participate in:
+This was an eight-month programme which ran from April 2025 to December 2025.
+The fee of £3,000 covered two people from each organisation to participate in 67+ contact hours per organisation across:

-Two in-person, full-day workshops, one in April and one in December 2025
+Two in-person, full-day workshops, one Thursday 24th April and one Tuesday 18th November 2025

 Five participatory online workshops - 2.5 hours each

-Five bespoke 50-minute mentoring sessions helping each pair of participants to scope, carry out, iterate and evaluate practical, small-scale experiments and to develop any tangible outcomes
+Five bespoke 50-minute mentoring sessions helping each pair of participants to scope, carry out, iterate and evaluate practical, small-scale experiments and to develop any relevant strategic approaches

 Access to the Let’s Get Real online community platform Mighty Networks that underpins the programme with workshop resources, further digital resources to support self-led learning and a safe space for conversations